-Students must complete and pass Methods of Enquiry 1 and Foundations of Professionalism before commencing the OFS, and must also complete and pass MoE1 before starting data collection for their research thesis.
+Students must complete and pass all level 7 modules before commencing the OFS, and must also complete and pass MoE1 before starting data collection for their research thesis.
 Students must complete all taught modules and the OFS before the final compilation of their research thesis.

-20. Work Placement Requirements (BVetMed and FdSc only) N/A ASSESSMENT

-See attached Assessment and Award Regulations
+20. Work Placement Requirements (BVetMed and FdSc only) N/A ASSESSMENT See attached Assessment and Award Regulations